 After attending the Large-Scale Grid Integration of Renewable Energy in India conference, Anubhav Jain spent a few days with family and friends.
 However, just 2 days before returning to Denmark, he came up with the idea of organising an educational visit.
 He made a few telephone calls and was fortunate to be invited – on the day of his flight – to the JJ School of Education in Farrukhnagar, Haryana (India).

 He explained to pupils why renewable energy integration is essential, given the increasing demands and rising pollution levels – especially in a rapidly developing country like India.
-Then, he explained how a wind turbine reduces electricity costs, without the equivalent pollution of a coal-fired plant.
+Then he described how a wind turbine reduces electricity costs, without the equivalent pollution of a coal-fired plant.

 All the students were fully-focused, with an approximate 50/50 female/male audience.
 He was impressed with their attitude, and said the pupils asked him questions that he would not have considered at their age.
 He later enjoyed an interesting discussion with the students, teachers, other workers and managers, on the technical challenges and problems of solar-PV and wind turbines in rural India.